Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 1. Get to a place with a good view of the sky - The more you can see, the longer you can receive the satellite for and the longer the resulting image will be
 2. Open SatDump and navigate to the `Recorder` tab, select your SDR, set the sampling rate to `2.4 Msps` (Or whatever your SDR supports) and hit `Start`

-- Rise the gain until your noise floor starts to rise more than the target signal, or until before your SDR overloads, whichever comes first.
+- Rise the gain until your noise floor starts to rise more than the target signal, or until your SDR overloads, whichever comes first.
 Try not to move it around during the pass, it will lead to the image having sections with a different brightness.
-In my experience it is stable at around 30 dB gain, it depends on receiving conditions though.

 3. In the side panel, open the `Processing` menu and do the following: